AshwinRajk/Covid_R/README.md

 The analysis is performed in R programming language.
 Here's an overview of what's included:

-Data Import: The dataset is read from the "COVID19_line_list_data.csv" file.
+1.Data Import: The dataset is read from the "COVID19_line_list_data.csv" file.

-Descriptive Statistics: The describe function from the Hmisc package is used to obtain descriptive statistics of the dataset.
+2.Descriptive Statistics: The describe function from the Hmisc package is used to obtain descriptive statistics of the dataset.

-Data Cleaning: A new variable death_dummy is created to indicate whether a case resulted in death or not.
+3.Data Cleaning: A new variable death_dummy is created to indicate whether a case resulted in death or not.

-Death Rate Calculation: The death rate is calculated as the proportion of cases resulting in death.
+4.Death Rate Calculation: The death rate is calculated as the proportion of cases resulting in death.

-Age Analysis: A t-test is performed to compare the mean age of deceased and surviving cases.
+5.Age Analysis: A t-test is performed to compare the mean age of deceased and surviving cases.

-Gender Analysis: A t-test is performed to compare the mortality rates between genders.
+6.Gender Analysis: A t-test is performed to compare the mortality rates between genders.

 Results